 - Acquisitions roles at REITs or REOCs.

-- Property development roles (not too often and for Asset Management role)
+- Property development roles (for asset management role)

-- Post MBA candidate if that person has real estate-related pre-MBA experience
+- Post-MBA candidates with real estate-related pre-MBA experience

-You still can land a job in REPE and the most effective way is to network with alumni.
-If not any alumni are available, you better find current professions in REPE by connecting with them on LinkedIn, or emails.
+As undergraduates, the most effective way is to network with alumni.
+If there are none, find professionals in REPE by connecting with them on LinkedIn, or cold-emailing.

-You have to start networking as soon as you get accepted to MBA programs.
-Similar to the undergraduate group, you should reach out to alumni first, then current professions who can give you the most insight information source.
+As an MBA, you have to start networking as soon as you get accepted to your MBA program.
+Reach out to alumni first, then professionals who can give you insightful information.

-The interview process will include multiple rounds and you will meet everyone in the firms across levels.
+The interview process includes multiple rounds and you will meet everyone in the firms across all levels.
 After getting through all of them, there will be a case study/modeling test.